 The salt marsh has been impacted by runoff from surrounding development and historic filling.
 This has resulted in sediment accumulation on the marsh surface and growth of Phragmites australis.

-the marsh and stormwater management was improved through the use of catchbasins that capture sediment.
+In 2004, fill was removed from the marsh and stormwater management was improved through the use of catchbasins that capture sediment.
 This phase of the salt marsh restoration included restoring 1.5 acres of valuable marsh habitat by reducing the height of the marsh through removal of approximately 1400 cubic yards of material and excavating new creeks.
 Because some of the matrial was deposited in the upper marsh, it is now being colonized by Phragmites australis and holds fresh water where mosquitoes can grow.

-going second phase of restoration includes removing material from the disposal area, excavating a new creek and seeding the edge of the marsh with warm season grasses.
+The ongoing second phase of restoration includes removing material from the disposal area, excavating a new creek and seeding the edge of the marsh with warm season grasses.

 No comments: